EireMini/JackOfNoTrades-discord-bot/README.md

-# ts-discord-bot
+# JackOfNoTrades-discord-bot
-Version of CommonCrayon's discordJSBot (https://github.com/CommonCrayon/discordJSbot) in typescript
+Version of CommonCrayon's discordJSBot (https://github.com/CommonCrayon/discordJSbot) & mchalton ts-discord-bot (https://github.com/mchalton/ts-discord-bot).

-Upgrades/Downgrades:
-- Database changed to MongoDB
-- Fixed issue with having multiple scheduled 10-mans
-- Possibly messed up the date/time on the embed
-- Update embed countdown every minute
+Cloned a version to mess around with it